 Reserve fund study

-The valuation of the contingency fund is carried out following an inspection of the condition of the building and the common parts.
-According to the charter of the co-ownership, the building systems and the common areas of the building include the building envelope, the windows, the balconies, the roof, the parking, as well as any other common goods such as the mechanical and electrical systems.
+The contingency fund study is conducted following an inspection of the condition of the building and its common elements.
+Depending on the declaration of co-ownership, the common areas and components of a building can include the building envelope, windows, balconies, roof, parking garage, as well as any other common property such as mechanical and electrical systems.

 - Visual inspection of the building and common areas

-- An estimate of the costs associated with correcting deficiencies observed and maintenance work with applicable deadlines
+- Estimate of the costs associated with correcting observed deficiencies and evaluation of required maintenance work with applicable deadlines

-- Inspection of systems with estimates of replacement costs and their life expectancy
+- Inspection of systems with estimates of replacement costs and life expectancies

-- Analysis of the state of the contingency fund
+- Analysis of the status of the contingency fund

 - Recommendations for establishing a building maintenance program